Number of shop closures falls in Scotland, figures suggest

 Figures contained in a PwC report showed a 14% drop in outlets closing.

 The data suggests that Scotland's retail recovery is ahead of other areas in the UK.

-However, experts warned that an increase in online shopping meant that high street outlets would continue to find business tough.'Positive outlook'
+However, experts warned that an increase in online shopping meant that high street outlets would continue to find business tough.